University Policies and Procedures

 In those instances when it is necessary to alter the schedule in response to weather conditions, every effort will be made to notify all those affected-students, faculty, staff and the general public-as expeditiously and as comprehensively as possible in the following ways:

-• The university subscribes to a third-party service to provide notifications by e-mail, text message, and telephone, referred to as “MU Alert” at Marshall.
+- The university subscribes to a third-party service to provide notifications by e-mail, text message, and telephone, referred to as "MU Alert" at Marshall.
 All students, faculty and staff will be enrolled in the MU Alert database with their university e-mail addresses, and, in the case of faculty and staff, their office telephone numbers.
 Students, faculty and staff may provide additional contact methods, including those for text messaging and cell phone numbers, through the use of the myMU portal.

-In cases of weather-related or other emergency closings and delays, University Communications staff will use all contact points in MU Alert to send notification.
+In cases of weather-related or other emergency closings and delays, University Communications staff will use MU Alert to send notification. - Television stations in Huntington and Charleston will be notified.

-• Radio stations in Huntington and Charleston will be asked to announce the delay or closing.
+- Radio stations in Huntington and Charleston will be asked to announce the delay or closing.

-• Time permitting, newspapers in Huntington and Charleston will be notified.
+- Time permitting, newspapers in Huntington and Charleston will be notified.
 Often, however, decisions must be made after deadlines of newspapers.

-University Closed: All classes suspended and offices closed.
+- University Closed: All classes suspended and offices closed.

-Classes Cancelled: All classes suspended; offices open.
+- Classes Cancelled: All classes suspended; offices open.

-Delay Code A: Means a delay in the opening of classes but no delay in the opening of offices.
+Delay Code A: Means a delay in the opening of classes BUT no delay in the opening of offices.
 Delays will usually be in the range of one to two hours.
 Employees are expected to report to work at their normal starting times unless they feel that travel is unsafe.
-If an employee feels that he/she cannot travel safely to work, they may charge accrued annual leave for the portion of the workday from 8:00 a.m. (or their normal start time) until their arrival at work.
+If an employee feels that he/she cannot travel safely to work, he/she may charge accrued annual leave for the portion of the workday from 8:00 a.m. (or their normal start time) until their arrival at work.

-Delay Code B: Means a delay in the opening of classes and a delay in the opening of offices.
+Delay Code B: Means a delay in the opening of classes AND a delay in the opening of offices.
 Delays will usually be in the range of one to two hours.
 Employees do not have to report to their offices until the stated delay time.
 If they believe they cannot travel to work safely by the stated delay time, they may charge accrued annual leave for the work hours from the stated delay time until they can next report to work.

 Class operation under delays: Under both categories of delay, students should go to the class that would begin at the stated delay time or the class that would have convened within 30 minutes of the stated delay time.
 A two-hour delay means that classes that begin at 10:00 a.m. begin on time.
 Classes that begin at 9:30 a.m. meet at 10:00 a.m. and continue for the remaining period of that class.